-Indication Study CT Chest with contrast (CPT[®] 71260) or CT Chest without contrast (CPT[®] 71250) every 6 months for 3 years and then annually Stage I-II Individuals treated with radiation therapy and residual abnormality on imaging may undergo CT Chest every 3 months for the first year after therapy, every 6 months for 2 years, and then annually thereafter Stage III-IV (metastatic sites treated with definitive intent) CT Chest with contrast (CPT[®] 71260) or CT Chest without contrast (CPT[®] 71250) every 3 months for 2 years, every 6 months for 3 years and then annually New lung nodule See: Lung Metastases (ONC-31.1)
+Indication Study Stage I-II (treatment including surgery and/ or chemotherapy, but no radiation) CT Chest with contrast (CPT® 71260) or CT Chest without contrast (CPT® 71250) every 6 months for 3 years and then annually Stage I-II treated with radiation therapy Stage III-IV (metastatic sites treated with definitive intent) CT Chest with contrast (CPT® 71260) or CT Chest without contrast (CPT® 71250) every 3-6 months for 3 years, every 6 months for 2 years and then annually New lung nodule See: Lung Metastases (ONC-31.1)

 CT Chest with or without contrast is recommended by national guidelines every 6 months for 3 years and then annually for patients with stage I or II disease.
-To prevent under-treatment, patients treated with radiation who have residual abnormalities on imaging may undergo more frequent imaging every 3 months for the first year then every 6 months for 2 years, then annually thereafter (Riely 2024, Schneider 2020).
-Patients with stage II disease or definitively treated metastatic disease are at higher risk for relapse particularly in the first 2 years, and NCCN recommends CT Chest every 3 months for 2 years, every 6 months for 3 years, then annually.
-(Riely 2024, Schneider 2020).
-Asymptomatic abdominal and pelvic imaging exposes to radiation with low-yield for metastatic disease detection and is not supported (Riely 2024, Schneider 2020).
-FDG-PET is not supported for surveillance due to excessive false positive rates, radiation exposure, and increased risk of unnecessary procedures for incidental false positive findings (Schneider 2020, Riely 2024).
-MRI brain for asymptomatic surveillance is low yield in asymptomatic NSCLC surveillance and is not routinely recommended (Schneider 2020, Riely 2024).
+To prevent under-treatment, patients treated with radiation who have residual abnormalities on imaging may undergo more frequent imaging every 3-6 months for the first year then every 6 months for 2 years, then annually thereafter (Riely 2025, Schneider 2020).
+Patients with stage II disease or definitively treated metastatic disease are at higher risk for relapse particularly in the first 2 years, and NCCN recommends CT Chest every 3-6 months for 3 years, every 6 months for 2 years, then annually.
+(Riely, 2025, Schneider 2020).
+Asymptomatic abdominal and pelvic imaging exposes to radiation with low-yield for metastatic disease detection and is not supported (Riely 2025, Schneider 2020).
+FDG-PET is not supported for surveillance due to excessive false positive rates, radiation exposure, and increased risk of unnecessary procedures for incidental false positive findings (Schneider 2020, Riely 2025).
+MRI brain for asymptomatic surveillance is low yield in asymptomatic NSCLC surveillance and is not routinely recommended (Schneider 2020, Riely 2025).